verbb/formie/docs/forms/translations.md

 When a form is rendered — via Twig, GraphQL, or the React bootstrap — Formie:

-1. Loads the canonical form from the primary site.
+1. Loads the canonical form from the form’s source site.
 2. Merges [site overrides](/forms/multi-site#content-translation) for the current site when multi-site is enabled.
 3. Outputs user-authored strings without passing them through `Craft::t()`.